 Uniform Resource Identifier (URI)

 A Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
-This identification enables interaction with representations of the resource over a network, typically the World Wide Web, using specific protocols.
-Schemes specifying a concrete syntax and associated protocols define each URI.
-The most common form of URI is the Uniform Resource Locator (URL), frequently referred to informally as a web address.
+Using specific protocols, this enables interaction with representations of the resource over the World Wide Web.
+The most common form of URI that you would be familiar with, is the Uniform Resource Locator (URL), also called a standard web address.

 How Bandwidth is Involved with URI